HCL-TECH-SOFTWARE/appdev-pack-samples/oauth-enabled-web-app/README.md

 * Create an ssl server certificate for this sample app to use.
 * Create a functional id for this sample application with a client certificate ( normal proton functional id process )
-* Have at least 2 users registererd in domino to log in to the sample app with.
+* Have at least 2 users registered  in domino to log in to the sample app with.
   * Set internet password for these 2 users.

 *My functional id for the purposes of this guide is `User 003/DAD`*